nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 11. Mark task as done: `done`
-Mark a specified task as done.
+Marks a specified task as done.

 Format: `done <task number>`